sirnuke/steambridge/README.md

 8. Run the main executable in Wine
 6. Party wildly

-Review *documentation/indepth.md* for the full notes
+Review the *documentation* for more notes

 ## What SteamBridge works with